 “I rely upon you not only to be discreet and to refrain from all gossip upon the matter but, above all, to preserve this coronet with every possible precaution because I need not say that a great public scandal would be caused if any harm were to befall it.
 Any injury to it would be almost as serious as its complete loss… “

-Through some shenanigans from his family, the coronet is stolen.
-During the theft, Holder’s son attempts to regain the coronet from one of the thieves and in the process, it is bent and a corner is broken off with three stones (beryls) attached.
+Through some family shenanigans, the coronet is stolen.
+During the theft, Holder’s son attempts to regain the coronet from the thief.
+During the struggle and unbeknownst to the son, a corner of the coronet, with three stones (beryls) attached is broken off and retained by the the the thieve.

 If any injury would be “almost as serious as its complete loss, why, after Holmes recovers the broken corner (with the beryls attached), does Mr. Holder exclaim: